Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 - Availability: The AARP partnership limits The Hartford’s policies to seniors who are AARP members, restricting eligibility.

-- Higher Premiums for Some Drivers: Seniors with a poor driving history may find their premiums are higher compared to other providers on this list.
+- Higher Premiums for Some Drivers: Seniors with a poor driving history may find their premiums higher than other providers on this list.

 #9 – Farmers: Diverse Discounts